emrahuludag/sysknow/docs/openshift/openshift-report-en.md

 # Automated OpenShift Cluster Health Report

-This playbook generates a single HTML report to monitor the health status of an OpenShift (IPI) cluster.
-The playbook checks the status of key components within the cluster, providing system administrators with a quick overview of the cluster's health.
-This allows administrators to detect and address potential issues in the OpenShift environment promptly.
+Automation has become a fundamental way to enhance efficiency, reduce human errors, and accelerate processes within IT infrastructure today.
+By automating repetitive tasks and complex workflows, operations can run smoothly without manual intervention, allowing IT teams to focus on more strategic, value-generating work.
+Furthermore, automation provides scalability and consistency essential for keeping up with rapidly growing digital demands, ensuring the security and continuity of systems.

+For OpenShift environments located across different remote locations, the automation solution I developed offers a centralized way to monitor and report on the health status of all clusters regularly.
+This automation immediately sends notifications via Microsoft Teams and email when an issue is detected, enabling infra and DevOps teams to respond quickly.
+Consequently, the reliability and performance of OpenShift infrastructure across multiple locations are monitored and managed more effectively, delivering greater resilience and efficiency.

 > [!NOTE|style:flat]
-> This playbook tested with 4.11.x, 4.12.x, 4.13.x and 4.14.38 Openshift version.
+> This playbook tested with 4.11.x, 4.12.x, 4.13.x and 4.14.38 Openshift (IPI) version.
 > Some modules may work for UPI clusters.

 ### Features